minvws/nl-covid19-notification-app-coordination/architecture/Key Upload Process.md

     }
 } else if (date(rollingKeyStart)==date(bucket.createdAt) {
-   // key from result day that arrives after today, extra check to ensure it’s a 1.4 device and not a tampered 1.5 device (bullet 5)
+   // key from result day that arrives after today, extra check to ensure it’s a 1.4 device and not a tampered 1.5 device (Step 5)
     If (bucket has no keys for rollingStart date) {
         Log(“key for result day accepted after midnight”) } else {